dcunited001/dcunited001.github.io/_posts/2017-10-20-scientologys-three-step-process-for-great-pyramid-schemery.md

 #### (T.I.
 Is Not A Scientologist.
 The Initials Are Coincidental.)

-Ask a celebrity scientology if they understand any of this: I guarantee they are logistically containerized from it.
+Ask a celebrity scientologist if they understand any of this: I guarantee they are logistically containerized from it.
 If so, their most important members are always shielded from the true inner workings of the religion.
 Why?
 Because they would run out screaming.

 ## [Strategy Unclear: Mastery Over *Tactical Rhetoric* & *Pervasive Hypnosis*](#strategy-unclear-mastery-over-tactical-rhetoric-and-pervasive-hypnosis)